elephantscale/es-training-new/data-analysis-python/slides/PYTHON-Pandas.md

 ## Creating Series

-* Here are more examples of creating Series
+* Here are more examples of creating Series:

 ```python
 >>> data = np.array(["a", "b", "c", "d"])